algorand/sandbox/README.md

 Sandbox supports two primary modes of operation.
 By default, a [private network](#private-network) will be created, which is only available from the local environment.
 There are also configurations available for the [public networks](#public-network) which will attempt to connect to one of the long running Algorand networks and allow interaction with it.

-To specify which configuration to run, the following command may be run:
+To specify which configuration to run:
 ```sh
 ./sandbox up $CONFIG
 ```

 Where `$CONFIG` is specified as one of the configurations in the sandbox directory.

 For example to run a `dev` mode network, run:
 ```sh
 ./sandbox up dev
 ```